IcarusWizard/icaruswizard.github.io/_pages/about.md

 News
 ======
-[2023-09-22] Our paper "Action Inference by Maximising Evidence: Zero-Shot Imitation from Observation with World Models" has been accepted at NeurIPS 2023. **Code, datasets and pretrained models will be released in late November.**
+[2023-09-22] Our paper "Action Inference by Maximising Evidence: Zero-Shot Imitation from Observation with World Models" has been accepted at NeurIPS 2023.
+Code, datasets and pretrained models are available [here](https://github.com/argmax-ai/aime).
+An additional [blog post](https://argmax.ai/blog/aime/) give a nice intro about the paper.